 Another important change this year has been the addition of Audio reporting to the NatureMapr platform.
 All of our websites, CNM, ALCW, ALBC and FrogWatch accept Audio sightings.
 This is particularly valuable for frogs and birds, since all frogs and some birds are difficult to photograph.
 The audio file format used is MPEG4 (.m4a), which is comparable with iPhones.

 Improvements have been made in our ability to bulk import data from historical surveys.
 These tools are available only to administrators but provide valuable information about species abundance and distribution for a great variety of species over time.
 Being able to import taxonomy enables us to develop new projects more easily.
 Jennifer Smits (Jenjen) is our expert in dealing with these features.

 In November the NatureMapr platform with the associated websites won the prestigious Banksia Community Award for 2018.
 It is given by the Banksia Foundation for sustainability at the national level.

 As you can see we have been very busy, and the size and complexity of the NatureMapr system is such that the work of maintenance of the software is a very large job.
 So what was originally a hobby for Aaron is now much more than that and requires a lot of dedicated time, more than can be provided by a person who needs to earn a living and support a family.
-If he is to continue maintaining and developing CNM and the NatureMapr system he needs to have money coming in to support this work so he can spend less time in paid employment.
-Paying the bills from internet service providers is also quite expensive.
+If he is to continue maintaining and developing CNM and the NatureMapr system he needs to have money coming in to support this work.
+Paying the bills from internet service providers is quite expensive.
 We are grateful for the support we have received from the ACT Government, the Australian Native Plant Society and the people running the coastal websites.
 However our current financial and workload situation is impractical and impossible for the future.
 So an important major step for us is to find long-term committed funding.